LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
-`Score` is completely gone and all that is left is the return type of the function, which now specifies the columns that will be retrieved from the database.
+The `Score` struct is completely gone and all that is left is the return type of the function, which now specifies the columns that will be retrieved from the database.

 This brings us to the new "structural types".

 ## Structural Types

-For every table type like `Measurement` there now is also a macro with the same name.
+For every table type like `Measurement` there is a macro with the same name.
-This allows you to select a subset of the columns in that table.
+This allows you to create a type to select a subset of columns in that table.
-so for example it is possible to write `Measurement!(score, timestamp)` and that will specify the
+For example, it is possible to write `Measurement!(score, timestamp)` and that will specify the
-`Measurement` type with only those columns filled in.
+`Measurement` type with only those two columns filled in.

 How it works is that `Measurement` is actually generic over the type of each field and the macro
 expands to specify those generics.
 Fields that are not used will get the `()` type.